Jaysi1701/Microprocessor-Based-Temperature-Controller/README.md

 Hardware Setup:
 ●	Connect the LM35 temperature sensor to one of the analog pins of the Arduino.
 ●	Connect the fan to a digital pin of the Arduino that supports PWM (Pulse Width Modulation) for speed control.
-●	Connect an LCD display module to the Arduino for real-time temperature display.

-Initialization:
-●	Initialize the required libraries for the LCD display and PWM control.

 Main Loop:
 ●	Inside the Arduino's main loop, perform the following steps repeatedly: